djhmateer/hugo-quickstart/content/posts/51 pale.md

 New US-05 added on day 1.

-## Todo better
+## Notes

+Working on process - going very well to take my time!

+I've got a lot of beer to make for parties!

 Don't forget to put the filter under the big metal filter for the pump.
 It worked this time, but would like the extra filtration.

 I've maxxed out the fermenter at 25 litres which may be a problem when fermentation kicks off and frothing happens.
 Will deal with it.
 I needed to do this as used extra grain to finish a bag and didn't want a strong beer.

-Buy another fermenter which I can do oxygenless transfers.
+Buy another fermenter (larger?) which I can do oxygenless transfers.

 Sell my big burner.
 Maybe use it for sparge water to use up some gas?